TueSearch/search-engine/README.md

 - `.github`: This directory contains the GitHub workflow files for the project.
 - `backend`: This directory contains the Flask application for the search engine.
     - `app.py`: This script contains the Flask API for the search engine.
+    - `rank.py`: This module contains the ranker class, which uses the built ranker to rank the documents based on the query.
 - `crawler`: This directory contains the main source code of the web crawler.
     - `data`: This directory contains the data files for the project.
         - `serp.json`: This file contains the search engine results page (SERP) for the query "Tübingen".
     - `tests`: This directory contains the test files for the project.
 (Note: The test directory could be improved further to include more comprehensive testing scenarios and coverage.)
+    - `utilities`:
+      - `tokenizer`: Contains the function to preprocess text before feed it to ranker and classifier.
     - `build_inverted_index.py`: The script for building the inverted index from the crawled documents.
     - `build_ranker.py`: The script for building the ranker from the inverted index and query.
     - `fetch_serp.py`: The script for fetching the search engine results page (SERP) and saving it as a JSON file.